- November 4, 2021

 There is a drawback though.
 You may, depending on your stop loss approach, give back more unrealized profits as price pulls against you.
 That’s the trade off.
 In time, you will learn that sticking to the plan you designed, was always the best way to go.

-I want to give a simple daily time frame strategy for Forex or any other market.
+I want to give a simple daily time frame strategy that is suitable for swing traders.